 So you see that the location of the sun at the March equinox sun drifts in front of the stars.
 It moves westward in front of the backdrop constellations by about one degree (two sun diameters) every 72 years.
 This drifting is due to a well-known motion of Earth called precession, or sometimes the precession of the equinoxes.

-The March equinox sun shone in front of the constellation Aries from about 2,000 to 100 B.C.
+The March equinox sun shone in front of the constellation Aries from about 2,000 to 100 BCE.
 At present, the sun shines in front of the constellation Pisces on the March equinox.

-Even so, many people pay homage to the Ram and still refer to the March equinox point as the First Point of Aries.
+Even though the sun is no longer in front of Aries at the time of the March equinox, many people pay homage to the Ram and still refer to the March equinox point as the First Point of Aries.